-The previous section focused on a set of requirements, intentionally leaving open the question of how these requirements should be satisfied.
-We now go on to propose stream-based knowledge processing middleware, one specific type of framework which we believe will be useful in many applications.
+The previous section focused on requirements that are necessary or desirable in any form of knowledge processing middleware, intentionally leaving open the question of how these requirements should be satisfied.
+We now go on to propose one specific type of framework, stream-based knowledge processing middleware, which we believe will be useful in many applications.
 A concrete implementation, DyKnow, will be discussed later in this paper.